 Timelines will vary depending on several factors including, but not limited to; volume of applications, number of vacancies, and resource availability due to volume of other live competitions at a given time.
 Panels are typically active for approximately 18-24 months and candidates can come under consideration at any point.
 However, there is no guarantee that being placed on a panel will lead to a job offer.
 The number of roles allocated from a panel depend on the number of relevant vacancies that arise in that time period.

 Large volume recruitment competitions for general grades such as Temporary or Permanent Clerical Officer, Executive Officer and Administrative Officer can take several months due to the significant number of applications typically received.
 Candidates generally progress through each stage of the recruitment process in batches.
-Your batch number will be determined by the score you received, as ranked against all other applicants, at the previous stage you have taken in the relevant competition.
-Candidates who score higher, progress sooner.
+Your batch number will be determined by the score you achieved in comparison to other applicants, at the stage of the competition.
+Candidates who score higher, progress more quickly.

 Stages in Our Recruitment Process

 Our recruitment process can vary greatly depending on the specific position or type of competition.
 The recruitment process may comprise of several stages, which are outlined in detail below.
 It is worth noting that not all stages of the recruitment process are used for every position.
 In addition, the below list of potential assessments are categorised but not necessarily in chronological order.
-Any other tests and exercises deemed appropriate may also be used in the recruitment process.
+Additional tests and exercises considered suitable may also be incorporated into the recruitment process.

 Prior to each stage of the recruitment process, you will receive an invitation via your publicjobs.ie message board.
-Once you have accepted an invitation, you may receive familiarisation material, documentation, or assessor names in advance of the assessment.
+Once you have accepted an invitation, you may receive familiarisation material, documentation, or the names of the Board Members in advance.